Arellano-Jann/network-analysis/README.md

 # network-analysis

+Note: I had trouble with training the whole datasets since my computer could not handle it so I tested with traffic_data.csv and traffic_data_copy.csv which both worked.

 This assignment shows multiple multi-class classification methods using the network traffic data.

 This is done in a few ways: